-Our Cabin Leaders are critical to the success of camp and to making a difference in the lives of the campers, but our goal is also for them to experience growth and development themselves.
-We believe that leadership can take many forms and each of us will have our own styles and gifts to offer.
+Our Cabin Leaders are critical to the success of camp and to making a difference in the lives of the campers, but our goal is also for the Cabin Leaders to experience growth and development themselves.
+We believe that leadership can take many forms and each of us will have our own leadership styles and gifts to offer.
 Leadership can be quiet and behind the scenes as well as in front of others.
 Cabin Leaders can expect to gain valuable skills and lessons that they can use to enrich their own lives and those of others around them.

 Leadership Training Program Learning Outcomes:

 Leadership Development: Develop and apply leadership skills to lead collaboratively within the CampOUT! program, and beyond.
+Some of these skills include the following:

 Communication Skills: Engage in respectful and effective communication with others in different formats and settings.